AlexSommer/AlexSommer.github.io/README.md

 * * *
 ##### History
 * * *
 Welcome to my site!
-I decided to build this just for fun as I had always wanted to work independently on a site that only I developed and was forced to learn about.
+I decided to build this for fun as I have always wanted to work independently on a site that only I developed and was thus forced to learn about all the details.
 I started this with AWS S3 + Route 53 but it was a bit confusing and overly robust, so in anger I moved to godaddy.com for my DNS services, email, and Linux hosting.
-But after I got that running basically I realized using a framework for blogging would be pretty essential, so I decided to switch back to what originally was alexsommer.github.io for static hosting (awesome that GitHub does this for $0 btw...) and then added some records to point to GitHubs hosting services from godaddy.
+But after I got that running rudimentarily I realized using a framework for blogging would be pretty essential, so I decided to switch back to what originally was alexsommer.github.io for static hosting (awesome that GitHub does this for $0 btw...) and then added some records to point to GitHubs hosting services from godaddy.

 * * *
 ##### Stack